Franklin Parker

 Franklin Parker (November 8, 1902 – June 12, 1962), also known as Frank Parker or Franklyn Parker, was an American character actor who appeared in over 100 films during his twenty-five year career.
 Born in Fillmore, Missouri on November 8, 1902, he began his show business career on the vaudeville and Broadway stages, where he proved himself an admirable singer.
 During those years he would often be billed as Pinky.
 His final screen performance was on television, on The Donna Reed Show in 1961, where he was credited as Franklin Pinky Parker.
 His film career included appearances in such classic films as They Were Expendable, It's a Wonderful Life, Mr. Blandings Builds His Dream House, Mighty Joe Young, and Pat and Mike.
 Occasionally he would have a larger role, such as the lead in the 1935 film, Sweet Surrender.
-He died of a heart attack in Hollywood, California on June 12, 1962.